 Interested in becoming a mentor?
 Check out our Mentor Resources page to get to know the kind of activities mentors provide Big Shoulders Fund Scholars and be sure to view the Mentor Profile below.

 Want to get involved?
-Please contact Michaela Metzger.
+Please contact our staff.

 Bill Powell, Area Executive Vice President at Arthur J. Gallagher & Co.

 Bill Powell is the mentor of the sixth grade Gallagher Scholars at St. Margaret of Scotland School, located in Chicago’s Washington Park community.
 Bill is also Area Executive Vice President at Arthur J. Gallagher & Co.
 Over the last fourteen years, he has mentored four different groups of Gallagher Scholars and has been a positive and consistent presence in students’ lives.
 Recently, Bill has recruited a number of his associates from Arthur J. Gallagher & Co. to also become mentors.